-With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework taken as a graduate student from other institutions.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.